sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 Generic object class may provide further initialization steps and definitions for new APIs.

 #### 3.5.5 Optics Class
 SfpBase is the base Optic class, which declares various APIs to get/set information from the optic transceivers.
-PDDF generic object class **Sfp** shall extend from SfpBase and implement the platform specific APIs, using the platform specific information in the JSON descriptor files.
+PDDF generic object class **PddfSfp** shall extend from SfpBase and implement the platform specific APIs, using the platform specific information in the JSON descriptor files.

 Example,
 ```